aproxis/VideoCutter/README.md

 # VideoCutter

-A comprehensive video processing toolkit for creating professional slideshows from images and videos with depth effects, audio processing, and custom overlays.
+A comprehensive video processing toolkit for creating professional slideshows from images and videos with depth effects, audio processing, custom overlays, and advanced subtitle support.

 ## Overview

 VideoCutter automates the process of creating engaging video content from images and video clips.
-It provides a complete pipeline from processing raw media to producing polished slideshows with depth effects, transitions, audio mixing, and custom branding.
+It provides a complete pipeline from processing raw media to producing polished slideshows with depth effects, transitions, audio mixing, custom branding, and professional subtitles.

 ## Features